kuibu/ETHGlobal_SoccerBeat/README.md

 # ETHGlobal_SoccerBeat
-Our music  game in the Hackathon ETHSanFranciscoNovember 4—6, 2022.
+Our music  game SoccerBeat in the Hackathon ETHSanFranciscoNovember 4—6, 2022.
 The members are mainly kuibu , linglongguzi